Master of Arts in Counseling

 "Jackie, like all of our graduate students, is going to make the world a better a place," Bilzing says.
 "Jackie's excitement about always wanting to be in service to others is a testament to her and what this field is all about."

-About her new Lakeland degree, Hunt says: "Lakeland College has prepared me very, very well.
+About her new Lakeland degree, Hunt says: "Lakeland University has prepared me very, very well.
 It was a great fit for me."

 Jon Kuecken, director of Lakeland's Madison Center, says Hunt has a special aura about her.